Khan-AbdulAhad/HR-ops-AI/[index.html].md

     <script>
         let tableData = [];
         let fullTableData = [];
-        let selectedDevs = new Set();
+        let currentSourceData = []; // NEW: This acts as the current "Master" list (either full fetch or pasted subset) let selectedDevs = new Set();
         let table;
         let jobTemplates = [];